 - Provide the name of the Team Drive

-- Your department acronym will be appended to the beginning of your Team Drive so if you work for the Department of Technology Services (DTS) and you want a Team Drive named Technical Notes, your Team Drive will appear as DTS_Technical Notes.
+- Your department acronym will be appended to the beginning of your Team Drive so if you work for the Division of Technology Services (DTS) and you want a Team Drive named Technical Notes, your Team Drive will appear as DTS_Technical Notes.

 - Provide the name(s) of the administrator(s) that will manage access to the Team Drive